XDRFDH/PRGS/README.md

 The overall process flow of the PRGS was as follows:

-1, The pathway response gene set was pre-treated. (preproccess)
+1, The pathway response gene set was pre-treated. (preproccess.R)

 2, 15 groups of pathway response genes were obtained.
-(Ppdd)
+(Ppdd.R)

-3, For each pathway, a Gaussian transformation was performed on each dataset.(Gaussian_transformation)
+3, For each pathway, a Gaussian transformation was performed on each dataset.(Gaussian_transformation.R)

-4, we combined the 15 groups of pathway response genes into a pathway-responsive gene set (PRGS).
+4, we combined the 15 groups of pathway response genes into a pathway-responsive gene set (PRGS).(PRGS.R)